SushiInGit/np_csv_converter/resources/help/phoneHelp.md

+### Disclaimer:
+- **File Storage**:
+We do not save any data online!
+All information is stored locally in your browser.
+If you switch browsers, update them, or use incognito mode, all data may be lost after closing the tab/browser or restarting your PC.

+- **Data Accuracy**:
+  All data accuracy depends on the files you upload.
+Changes on the NP-Server side, updates, or certain events (such as Daylight Savings Time) can affect the output of the files.
+Please cross-check with the Excel files to ensure accuracy.
+Ultimately, we're just human.
+If you discover any issues or bugs, please reach out to us so we can address them.
+  As they say: "Only those who speak up can be helped".

+---

-### Overview
+### Tool Overview
-- **Disclaimer**:
-  This tool operates using your local browser storage (no data is stored online).
-If you use "Incognito Tabs" or similar features, all data will be lost after restarting your browser or computer.
-To retain data for as long as possible, avoid these browser features, although it is ultimately your choice.

 - **Upload Subpoenas**:
   Please upload unedited Excel files in the uploader (indicated by the cloud icon [top left]).
 This ensures optimal functionality and compatibility.

 - **Import Phone Contacts**:
   To import your phone contacts, copy them from your Excel file, text document, or in-game MDT and paste them into the designated text box (indicated by the phone icon [top left]).

-    The format should be:
-    `Phonenumber Name`
-    For example:
-    `4209479995 John Doe`
+Also you can export your Contacts there.

 - **Activity Chart**:
   This section provides a detailed graph regarding the SIM card owner, allowing you to analyze various activities and patterns (indicated by the graph icon [top left]).